echavet/MitsubishiCN105ESPHome/README.md

 ## Supported Mitsubishi Climate Units:

-Primarily, units with a `CN105` header are compatible.
+Generally, indoor units with a `CN105` header are compatible.
 Refer to the [HeatPump wiki](https://github.com/SwiCago/HeatPump/wiki/Supported-models) for a comprehensive list.
-Tested units include:
+Additionally, Mitsubishi units listed as compatible with the [Mitsubishi PAC-USWHS002-WF-2 Kumo Cloud interface](https://mylinkdrive.com/USA/Controls/kumo_cloud/kumo_cloud_Devices/PAC_USWHS002_WF_2?product) will *likely* be compatible with this project, as they use the same CN105 connector and serial protocol.

+Units tested by project contributors include:

 - `MSZ-SF50VE3`
 - `MSZ-SF35VE3`
+- `MSZ-GLxxNA`

 ## Usage: